linode/docs/docs/applications/configuration-management/use-linode-packer-builder/index.md

 $6$aISRzCJH4$nNJ/9ywhnH/raHuVCRu/unE7lX.L9ragpWgvD0rknlkbAw0pkLAwkZqlY.ahjj/AAIKo071LUB0BONl.YMsbb0
           {{</ output >}}

 1. In your `packer` directory, create a file with the following content.
-Ensure you replace the value of the `password` paremeter with your own hashed password:
+Ensure you replace the value of the `password` parameter with your own hashed password:

     {{< file "~/packer/limited_user_account.yml">}}
 ---